Friday, 30 January 2015

 Comforts

 A comfort is something which gives you relief.
 A fan gives you comfort in breathing the air.
-An extra side dish of food gives you comfort in eating your food more enjoyingly.
+An extra side dish of food gives you comfort in eating your food more enjoyably.
 A bicycle provides you relief in travelling.
 All these items can be treated as comforts.
 They are not necessities as you can live without them.
-They are needed only to aid for your living conditions.
+They are needed only to aid your living conditions.

 Luxuries

-Needs and Wants change according to circumstances
+Needs and Wants Change According to Circumstances

-The above explanations of necessities comforts and luxuries are a view generally accepted by all economists under normal circumstances.
-But what is regarded as comfort or luxury may be at times considered as necessity under certain different circumstances.
+But what is regarded as comfort or luxury may be at times considered as a necessity under certain different circumstances.

 So, comforts and luxuries can sometimes become necessities under specific circumstances.